slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 ---

 This blog post is intended as an optional follow-up to the ["SLATE On Chameleon"](https://slateci.io/blog/slate-on-chameleon.html) blog post.
-If you have not read this initial post, it is helpful to read it first before beginning this one.
+If you have not read this initial post, do so, as it is a prerequisite to this one.

 <!--end_excerpt-->